its-kundan/hitl1/presentation.md

 - Have the application running locally
 - Prepare example questions and feedback scenarios
-- Test all three lessons (blocking, streaming, MCP)
+- Test all four lessons (blocking, streaming, MCP, custom workflow)
 - Be ready to show error handling
 - Have the API documentation page ready
+- Demonstrate the multi-stage workflow progression

 ### Q&A Preparation